 The load procedure treats specially files that begin with the two characters '#!' and '@;'.
-Such files are called script files.
-In addition to indicating that the file is a script, the first line provides information about the source code language to be used by the load procedure.
+Such files are called script files and the first line is called the script line.
+In addition to indicating that the file is a script, the script line provides information about the source code language to be used by the load procedure.
 After the two characters '#!' and '@;' the system will search for the first substring matching one of the following language specifying tokens:

-scheme-r4rs ${\rm R4RS}$ language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-r5rs $\ensuremath{\mathrm{R5RS}}$ language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-ieee-11 78-1990 IEEE 1178-1990 language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-srfi-0 $\rm R5RS$ language with prefix syntax and SRFI 0 support (i.e. condexpand special form), case-insensitivity, keyword syntax not supported gsi-script Full Gambit Scheme language with prefix syntax, case-sensitivity, keyword syntax supported $$ gsc-script Full Gambit Scheme language with prefix syntax, case-sensitivity, keyword syntax supported $$ six-script Full Gambit Scheme language with infix syntax, case-sensitivity, keyword syntax supported $$
+scheme-r4rs ${\rm R4RS}$ language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-r5rs $\ensuremath{\mathrm{R5RS}}$ language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-ieee-11 178-1990 IEEE 1178-1990 language with prefix syntax, case-insensitivity, keyword syntax not supported scheme-srfi-0 R5RS language with prefix syntax and SRFI 0 support (i.e. condexpand special form), case-insensitivity, keyword syntax not supported gsi-script Full Gambit Scheme language with prefix syntax, case-sensitivity, keyword syntax supported $$ gsc-script Full Gambit Scheme language with prefix syntax, case-sensitivity, keyword syntax supported $$ six-script Full Gambit Scheme language with infix syntax, case-sensitivity, keyword syntax supported